 Similar to the AS configuration scheme, the AP configuration scheme supports multiple bus masters for the parallel flash.
-For another master to take control of the AP configuration bus, the master must assert nCONFIG low for at least 500 ns to reset the master Cyclone IV E device and override the weak 10-k $\Omega$ pull-down resistor on the nCE pin.
-This resets the master Cyclone IV E device then takes control of the AP configuration bus.
-The other master device then takes control of the AP configuration bus, then releases the nCE pin, and finally pulses nCONFIG low to restart the configuration.
+For another master to take control of the AP configuration bus, the master must assert nCONFIG low for at least 500 ns to reset the master Cyclone IV E device and override the weak 10-k Ω pull-down resistor on the nCE pin.
+This resets the master Cyclone IV E device and causes it to tri-state its AP configuration bus.
+The other master device then takes control of the AP configuration bus.
+After the other master device is done, it releases the AP configuration bus, then releases the nCE pin, and finally pulses nCONFIG low to restart the configuration.